Stockport (UK Parliament constituency): Prominent members

-Edward William Watkin was a railway entrepreneur, who helped to fund and plan lines across Britain, in Canada and, to a lesser extent, in the USA.
+Edward William Watkin was a railway entrepreneur, who helped to fund and plan lines across Britain, in Canada and, to a lesser extent, in the United States.

 George Whiteley became later in his tenure for Stockport Chief Whip between 1905 and 1908 in the Liberal administrations of Sir Henry Campbell-Bannerman and H. H. Asquith.

-In the 21st century, Ann Coffey was PPS to the Chancellor of the Exchequer while this role was held by Alistair Darling.
+In the 21st century, Ann Coffey served as a Parliamentary private secretary under the Blair government.
+During Jeremy Corbyn's leadership of the Labour Party she defected from Labour to the short-lived Change UK.